 The EU Digital COVID Certificate can be downloaded here.
 It is available in Italian, English, French, and German.

 The document comes with a scannable QR code and can either be saved on a smartphone or printed out as a hard copy.

 Failing to present the green pass will result in €400 to €1,000 fines for both customers and business owners.

 What is open in Italy right now?

 To date, most Italian regions are white-zoned (except Sicily).
-This means that at least for the peak tourist season, visitors have had total freedom of movements day and night.
+This means that at least for now, visitors have total freedom of movement day and night.

 Why visit Italy during the pandemic?